gyorilab/emmaa/doc/reports/askee_month1_report.rst

 EMMAA models will also link back to UW's COSMOS system to provide additional annotations for documents they index.

-Finally, EMMAA will integrate with the Uncharted UI both at the level of the knowledge base that each model constitutes, and the explanations produced by each model.
+EMMAA will integrate with the Uncharted UI both at the level of the knowledge base that each model constitutes, and the explanations produced by each model.

+Finally, the COVID-19 EMMAA model will also attempt to form links with the Epi Platform by using causal relations between molecular and high-level (e.g., clinical, epidemiological) factors to connect therapeutic interventions to epidemiology.

 Progress during the ASKE-E Hackathon
 ------------------------------------